Fact-Checked

 • Something costing $100 today would cost approximately $134 in 10 years.

 Over 20–30 years — the length of a typical retirement — the cumulative effect is substantial.
+The impact of inflation can also differ depending on your stage of life, such as whether you are still working or already retired.

 Inflation does not feel dramatic in any single year.
 However, over decades, it becomes one of the most powerful forces shaping long-term financial outcomes.